 What are the contest dates again?

-24 September - 15 October 2018.
-We'll ignore any games submitted after 15 October (by the most liberal time zone interpretation of that date).
+October 2019 at 11:59PM PST.
+We'll ignore any games submitted after 16 October.
 The winners will be announced at Metatopia

 What do you mean by "Be a new, unpublished freeform larp"?